gummiks/idiffuse/docs/diffuser_calculator.md

 # Sizing Diffusers

+iDiffuse provides two ways to calculate the expected Full Width at Half Maximum size of the We provide two ways to calculate the expected

 We provide the followin on-line calculator to help determine the size of a diffuser for use on a telescope.

 ## Online Calculator